Alex Turner: Songwriting

 Turner's early songs chronicled teenage nightlife in England, and, according to Armitage, were "of the kitchen-sink, social-realism variety."
 Sasha Frere-Jones of the New Yorker described him as "a prodigy at both character sketches and song form."
 Turner drew comparisons to Alan Bennett and Victoria Wood.
 As Turner has aged, Laws of the Village Voice noted: "His lyrics have shied away from making themselves amenable to easy reading.
 [They have become] more oblique and abstruse — more apt, too, to adopt the perspective of somebody else entirely, and so more editorially unreliable."
 Turner himself acknowledges that, after writing "so directly" on his early songs, he went through a period of "wanting to reject that and, you know… just be the walrus for a bit."
-He first "attempted to write lyrics that weren't so observational" with his side-project The Last Shadow Puppets, later remarking that he had sometimes veered too far "into abstraction".
+He first "attempted to write lyrics that weren't so observational" with his side-project The Last Shadow Puppets, later remarking that he had sometimes veered too far "into abstraction", but that approach "definitely affected everything I wrote since".
 He considers the lyrics on 2018's Tranquility Base Hotel and Casino to be the most direct since his earliest songs: "I think that was something I was trying to get away from, and perhaps I've returned to it now."

 Turner has said his songs are preoccupied with romance, loneliness, and longing.
 Jazz Monroe of Drowned in Sound remarked: "Turner seems part of an elite club of songwriters whose best love songs are the requited ones."
 Similarly, in reviewing 2013's AM, Mossman found the depiction of romantic partners "two-dimensional.
 In "Fluorescent Adolescent", or the memorably titled "Mardy Bum", he somehow managed to tell a girl's side of the story even in the act of mocking her."
 Neil McCormick of The Telegraph noted "a particularly North of England, working-class quality of sarcastic misanthropy" in Turner's lyrics while Frere-Jones of the New Yorker said Turner "manages to summon the intractable bleakness of someone three times his age".
 Later songs have alluded to "questions of consumerism, hyper-reality, [and] accelerating technology".
 Monroe of The Independent highlights "anti-industry sloganeering", "lyrical abstraction", "postmodern scepticism", and a "rejection of the entire rock construct" as the "through-line in Turner's work".

 Turner himself says that his songwriting is "absolutely not" poetry: "Poetry and the written word are harder, you've no melodies to hide behind."
 After initial reluctance, he began publishing his lyrics with Arctic Monkeys' fourth album.
 In an in-depth conversation about songcraft with New Yorks Lane Brown, he said: "I don't really get the 'I wrote the whole song on the back of a cigarette packet in 20 minutes' sort of thing ...
 I would keep adding or changing words forever if somebody didn't stop me."
 Turner has said writing melodies is the more difficult part of the songwriting process for him.
 Alexis Petridis of The Guardian believes "Turner's melodic skill sometimes gets overlooked" because he "arrived in the public consciousness words-first."